cosmos/ibc/spec/ics-002-client-semantics/README.md

 If necessary, Alice may also communicate to Carol the validity predicate for Bob, prior to Bob's connection attempt, so that Carol knows to accept the incoming request.

-Client logic should also be constructed so that custom validation logic can be provided safely to define a custom client at runtime, as long as the underlying state machine can provide an appropriate gas metering mechanism to charge for compute & storage.
+Client interfaces should also be constructed so that custom validation logic can be provided safely to define a custom client at runtime, as long as the underlying state machine can provide an appropriate gas metering mechanism to charge for compute & storage.
 On a host state machine which supports WASM execution, for example, the validity predicate & equivocation predicate